boucadair/dnr-svcb-registry/draft-wb-add-svcb-registry-update.md

 defined in that registry are eligible for inclusion in those protocols.
 For example, both {{!I-D.ietf-add-dnr}} and
 {{!I-D.ietf-ipsecme-add-ike}} specify that "ipv4hint" and "ipv6hint"
-Service Parameters (SvcParams) must not be included in DNR because these parameters are superseded by the other parameters of those protocols.
+Service Parameters (SvcParams) must not be included in these protocols because these parameters are superseded by the other parameters of those protocols.